-- Hold a secondary school diploma or equivalent;
+- Hold secondary school diploma or higher

-- Be a Canadian citizen;
+- Canadian Citizen

-- Meet specific screening requirements common to organizations working with youth;
+- Meet screening requirements

-- Meet specific Canadian Armed Forces medical standards.
+- Meet specific Canadian Armed Forces medical standards

-- See these links for more information:
+- Visit these links for more information: